Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/jsengine/README.md

 ### Helpers

-When creating a new context, multiple helpers are provided in the "jahiaHelpers" global variable, as a `JSGlobalVariableFactory`.
+When creating a new context, multiple helpers are provided in the `jahiaHelpers` global variable, by [`CoreHelperFactory`](../helpers/CoreHelperFactory.java).
 These helpers are java services, which can be used anywhere in the javascript code as a standard javascript service.
 They are also directly available in the `ContextProvider` class (mainly to get the [RegistryHelper](../helpers/README.md#registry) from the [Registrars](../registrars/README.md))

 More details on available helpers [here](../helpers/README.md).

 ### Module registration and initialization scripts

+A bundle listener ([`NpmModuleListener`](../NpmModuleListener.java)) listen to the starting and stopping bundles.

 When a bundle is started, we goes into the following flow :